Land of Make Believe (amusement park)

 The Land of Make Believe is a family amusement park and water park catering mostly to families and children under 13 years of age.
 It is designed specifically for parents to participate with their children.
-Opened in 1954, it is in Hope Township, in Warren County, New Jersey, on County Route 611, 2 mi from exit 12 off of Interstate 80.
+Opened in 1954 by Hermann Maier, it is in Hope Township, in Warren County, New Jersey, on County Route 611, 2 mi from exit 12 off of Interstate 80.
 It centers itself around "Safe and wholesome recreation", with entertaining rides and attractions that are most appropriate for children under the age of thirteen, but also has many attractions for people of all ages.

+The park is still family-owned as of 2022.